ml-explore/mlx-examples/llms/README.md

 #### Streaming

 For streaming generation, use the `stream_generate` function.
-This returns a generator object which streams the output text, token, and log probabilities.
+This yields a generation response object.

 For example,

 ```python